FrameworkComputer/linux-docs/hibernation/hibernate-fedora-automatic.md

 ---

-**Note:** No system reboot is required after using the application, except when prompted as part of the extension installation process.
+**NOTE:** No system reboot is required after using the application, except when prompted as part of the extension installation process.